NeoChow/swift-style-guide/README.markdown

 ## 笑脸

 Smiley faces are a very prominent style feature of the [raywenderlich.com](https://www.raywenderlich.com/) site!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
 The closing square bracket `]` is used because it represents the largest smile able to be captured using ASCII art.
-A closing parenthesis `)` creates a half-hearted smile, and thus is not preferred.
+A closing parenthesis `)` creates a half-hearted smile, and thus is 而不是.

-**Preferred**:
+**倾向于**:
 ```
 :]
 ```

-**Not Preferred**:
+**而不是**:
 ```
 :)
 ```